anisotropela/Universe-timeline/README.md

 "Downloads" and choose the one matching your computer).

 ##### The `astropy` package
-In addition to standard Python libraries, you will need the `astropy` library.
+In addition to the standard Python installation, you will need the `astropy` library.
 When you have Python installed, you can install `astropy` by typing

     > pip install astropy
 (the `>` is just a way of showing that here comes a command; it shouldn't be